vexing-media/DigiTimber-cPanel-Integration-WP-Plugin/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 == Description ==

 DigiTimber cPanel Integration allows users to access basic cPanel functionality from within WordPress.
-This plugin was created initially for our own user, but decided that with the lack of any other plugins in the list, we'd toss it out there for others.
+This plugin was created initially for our own users, but decided that with the lack of any other plugins in the list, we'd toss it out there for others.
 Hopefully its helpful to you and your users!

 Currently limited to email administration, but more is planned.
 - View a list of all email accounts for all domains.